top of page

 “What does your real name feel like?” inserted Dr. Mead quickly.

-The woman moved her eyes from the darkness of Dr. MacGill's brown eyes to the lightness of Dr. Mead's blue eyes before squeezing closed her own.
+The woman moved her eyes from the darkness of Dr. MacGill’s brown eyes to the lightness of Dr. Mead’s blue eyes before squeezing her own closed.
 “I... don’t...know.”
 She admitted weakly, all her fight gone.
 A single tear slid down her cheek, followed rapidly by another and another.
 Jessie made no move to stop it or the steady flow that followed.
 She sought privacy by turning her head away.
-She murmured, “I think I've had all the answers I can take for now.”
+She murmured, “I think I’ve had all the answers I can take for now.”

 Dr. McGill patted her hand.
 He took the now empty cup, and then the doctors quietly left the room.